pinglainstitute/pinglainstitute.github.io/_pages/home.md

 <p>
 The Pingla Institute is an independent non-profit research institute devoted to multidisciplinary research.
-Our current focus is research in areas of Artificial Intelligence, Machine Learning, Natural Language Processing, Hindu Studies, and Comparative Religion.
+Our current focus is research in areas of Artificial Intelligence, Machine Learning, Natural Language Processing, Hindu Studies, and Philosophy of Religion.
 </p>
 <p> &nbsp; </p>
 <p>
-We have active research projects in time-series modelling, applications and analysis of large language models, economic and environmental data analysis, natural language processing applied to religuous texts and commentary on social media.
+We have active research projects in time-series modelling, applications and analysis of large language models, economic and environmental data analysis, natural language processing, machine translation analysis, and social media analysis.
 </p>

 <p> &nbsp; </p>